09 Apr This is What Millennials Want from Employers in Ghana

 I was super excited to lead this discourse for two broad reasons:

-- The 2018 edition of Deloitte Millennial Survey suggests that millennials’ confidence in business, loyalty to employers is deteriorating
+- The 2018 edition of Deloitte Millennial Survey suggests that millennials’ confidence in business and employers’ loyalty deteriorates.

 - Within the next 15 years, some 375 million young people will become of working age in Africa.
 Understanding what excites and motivates them at work is super important.

-With a little pause and thought in the week since the event, below are my key takeaways from the conversation on what millennials want from their employers.
+Since the event, below are my key takeaways from the conversation on what millennials want from their employers with a little pause and thought in the week.

 “If I’m looking for a job, I want to work for a company that is ethically conscious.”

 As stated succinctly by Ashley Ancordi, Project Manager of SFAN, every panelist on the millennial panel underlined the need for employers to create frameworks that foster an ethical climate in their companies.

 According to Deloitte, “there continues to be a stark mismatch between what millennials believe responsible businesses should achieve and what they perceive businesses’ actual priorities to be — but where matches exist, the perception is that those companies are more successful, have more stimulating work environments and do a better job of developing talent.”

 Much ethical misconduct happens in organizations that young people don’t get to talk about for fear of losing their jobs, Ashley explains.
 “These issues often affect the performance of workers.”

 Obviously, anyone looking to recruit millennials (and their sister generation known as Gen Z – people born from the mid-1990s to the early 2000s) must, first, work on building a business that behaves ethically.
 In short, Millennials want to work with “leaders whose decisions might benefit the world—and their careers.”